 (4) Mirror assemblies shall be warranted one hundred per cent replacement coverage for thirty-six months against rust and corrosion, and against any reduction in clarity of view due to discoloration or other deterioration of the lens.

 (1) Isolators shall be placed between the frame and body main cross-sill and intermediate members.
 The isolators shall be at least one-fourth inch thick and shall be attached to chassis frame or body members in a fashion to prevent the isolators from shifting, separating or displacement of the isolators under severe operating conditions.

 (2) Bus body shall be attached to chassis frame in such a manner as to prevent shifting or separation of the body from the chassis under severe operating conditions.

 (3) Body front shall be attached and sealed to the chassis cowl in such a manner as to prevent entry of moisture.

 (KK) Mud flaps - All buses shall be equipped with mud flaps at all wheel positions.
 The mud flaps shall be installed as close as practical to the wheel.
+May use a system for suppressing flying spray on a wet surface.
+Such system may consist of filament type, which is installed around the fender wheels.
+A full width mud flap or a full-width filament type plastic skirt may be placed at the rear wheels.
+May utilize rubber fender extensions.
 Length shall be in accordance with section 5577.11 of the Revised Code.
-For the purpose of this rule, the length requirements of section 5577.11 of the Revised Code are as effective September 1, 2000.

 (LL) Noise suppression switch.